 The Raw Data is also available in Microsoft® Excel® format only.
 In addition to providing data for LMI and MUI areas, the raw data includes information by four different area income categories (low, moderate, middle, and upper).

-Calculations were done at the census tract level.
-First, census tracts were matched with their MSA, then each census tract was classified by income category, and finally each tract was matched to a city or town (definitions of cities and towns were taken from the U.S. Bureau of the Census county subdivision classifications).
-To assign census tracts to county subdivisions, we used the relationship files available through MABLE/Geocorr2K geographic correspondence engine with census 2000 geography.
-In some cases, particularly when the town’s population is under 4,000, less than 100 percent of the census tract falls within the city/town boundaries.
+Calculations were done at the census tract level then grouped by city or town, as defined by the U.S. Bureau of the Census' county subdivision classification.
+To assign census tracts to county subdivisions, we used the relationship files available through the MABLE/Geocorr2K geographic correspondence engine with census 2010 geography.
+In some cases, particularly when the town's population is under 4,000, less than 100 percent of the census tract falls within the city/town boundaries.
 For that reason, the New England City Data includes information only for cities and towns with more than 4,000 residents (the average census tract size).
+There were six cases in which less than 100 percent of the census tract fell within a county subdivision with a population greater than 4000; in these cases, the census tracts were eliminated.
+Congressional district designation was done using the most recent (2012) congressional district designations for each county subdivision.

 American Community Survey (ACS): The ACS is a nationwide survey designed to provide communities with reliable and timely demographic, social, economic, and housing data every year.
 The U.S. Census Bureau releases data from the ACS in the form of both single-year and multiyear estimates.
 In 2010, the ACS did away with the decennial census long form, choosing instead to collect long-form-type information throughout the decade rather than only once every 10 years.
 The annual ACS sample is smaller than the long-form sample from the 2000 Census, which included about 18 million housing units.
 As a result, the ACS needs to combine population or housing data from multiple years to produce reliable numbers for small counties and other local areas.
 The ACS provides communities with one-, three-, and five-year estimates.
 The five-year estimates are available for areas as small as census tracts and block groups.
 Single-year, three-year, and five-year estimates from the ACS are all "period" estimates, that is, they represent data collected over a period of time (as opposed to "point-in-time" estimates, such as the decennial census, that approximate the characteristics of an area on a specific date).
 To perform comparison analysis over time Census Bureau suggests comparing periods that do not overlap—comparing 2005–2007 estimates with 2008–2010 estimates, for example.

-Bachelor's degree graduates or higher: This is the percentage of people, 25 years and older, whose highest degree was at least a Bachelor’s degree.
+Bachelor's degree or higher: This is the percentage of individuals aged 25 years and older, whose highest degree was at least a Bachelor's degree.

 Educational attainment: Educational attainment, which is measured only for people who are 25 years and older, is the highest level of education that an individual has completed.
 Educational attainment does not include the level of schooling that an individual is currently attending.